-Whether you are bonding, fairing or applying fabrics, the success of the application depends not only on the strength of the epoxy, but also on how well the epoxy adheres to the surface to which it is being applied.
+The fundamentals of surface preparation are important whether you are bonding, fairing or applying fabrics.
+The success of the epoxy application depends not only on the strength of the epoxy, but also on how well the epoxy adheres to the surface.
 Unless you are bonding to partially cured epoxy, the strength of the bond relies on the epoxy’s ability to mechanically “key” into the surface.
-That is why the following three steps of surface preparation are a critical part of any secondary bonding operation.
+Following these three steps of surface preparation is critical to primary and secondary epoxy bonding operations.

-For good adhesion, bonding surfaces should be clean, dry and sanded.
+For good adhesion, epoxy bonding surfaces should be clean, dry and sanded.

 Epoxy surfaces that have not fully cured may be bonded to or coated with epoxy without washing or sanding.
 Before applying coatings other than epoxy (paints, bottom paints, varnishes, gelcoats, etc.), allow epoxy surfaces to cure fully, then wash and sand.

 Sand with 80-grit paper before applying epoxy.